WeCanCodeIT/CleMasterSyllabus/SlideDeck/src/fundamentals/Intro-to-datastructures/index.md

 - In this lecture we will focus on <mark>Arrays</mark> and <mark>Lists</mark>, but we will take a few minutes to introduce you to the others.

-- A <mark>list</mark> is a data strucuture which holds variables in a specific order.
+- A <mark>list</mark> is a data structure which holds variables in a specific order.

 - Lists are dynamically sized, meaning you do not have to specify the size of the list, and the list can grow as needed.